frthery/ES_RetroPie/RetroPie-Setup/README.md

 This command will build a specific module for WIN64 platform.

 Build a module for GCW-ZERO: HOST_CC=mipsel-gcw0-linux MAKEFLAGS=-j4 ./build_retropie.sh -b -name=[idx]<br>
-This command will build a specific module for WIN64 platform.
+This command will build a specific module for GCW-ZERO platform.